Nextwave: Publication history

-Nextwave debuted in 2006 and was cancelled after issue #12, which was published in February 2007.
+Nextwave: Agents of H.A.T.E. debuted in 2006 and was cancelled after issue #12, which was published in February 2007.
 The run of the series was written by Warren Ellis, drawn by Stuart Immonen and colored by Dave McCaig.
 Warren Ellis (on his website) stated in October 2006 that he had initially planned to write the series for twelve issues, then pass it off to another writer.
 However the initial plan was changed and the series was placed on hiatus until Ellis should choose to return.
 According to Ellis, this was at least partly because monthly sales could not justify keeping artist Stuart Immonen on the project at his then current pay rate.
 Ellis has stated that "there will be more Nextwave to come, presented as a sequence of limited series".

-Starting with issue #3, Marvel changed the series title to Nextwave: Agents of H.A.T.E.
+Starting with issue #3, Marvel changed the series title from Nextwave to Nextwave: Agents of H.A.T.E.
 Artist Stuart Immonen said that the title change was due to trademark issues.

 A variant edition of issue #5, called the "Crayon Butchery Variant", was printed in black and white on newsprint.
 Marvel (through the website Comic Book Resources) encouraged readers to color the issue with crayons and enter the results, for a chance to win original artwork from the issue.
 The winner was announced in the letter column of the tenth issue.
 Issue #11 contains a series of splash pages that Warren Ellis and Stuart Immonen devised so that in order to get the full impact of the scene, a reader might have to purchase six copies.
 On the last of the pages, a caption reads: "Nextwave: Blatantly wasting your money since 2006".

 A theme song was created by series editor Nick Lowe and his brother Matt, by their band Thunder Thighs.
 It was advertised on their Myspace page and lyrics printed in the "Director's Cut" edition of the first issue.
 The tabs and lyrics are also in the Volume 1 hardcover collected edition.

 Awards

 The Young Adult Library Services Association (YALSA) released their Best of 2007 lists and Nextwave: Agents of H.A.T.E. was named among the 2007 Top Ten Great Graphic Novels for Teens.
 Nextwave writer Warren Ellis was happy to learn of the title's recognition by YALSA, saying that he did it all for the children.
 In keeping with the off-beat humor of his book, Ellis added: "It is good to know that the young people of today are ready and waiting for me to form a Church."

-Nextwave also won three Eagle Awards for Favourite New Comicbook, Favourite Comics Story Published During 2006 (for issues #1–6), and Favourite Comics Villain (for Dirk Anger).
+The series also won three Eagle Awards for Favourite New Comicbook, Favourite Comics Story Published During 2006 (for issues #1–6), and Favourite Comics Villain (for Dirk Anger).